 Clarifying the Services of the Indiana Resource Center for Autism: What We Do and What We Don’t Do

-The staff of the Indiana Resource Center for Autism (IRCA) engages in a range of activities that impact individuals across the lifespan and across the autism spectrum, family members, and the professionals who serve them.
-The intent of this article is to explain what we do and don’t do, and to clarify the services of IRCA.
+The staff of the Indiana Resource Center for Autism (IRCA) engage in a range of activities that affect individuals across the lifespan and across the autism spectrum, family members, and the professionals who serve them.
+The intent of this article is to explain what we do and do not do, and to clarify the work of IRCA.

 Here is what we DO:

 Develop and distribute an e-newsletter.
 The newsletter is free to every family member, professional, individual on the autism spectrum, and interested individual across Indiana and beyond.
 Topics addressed include applied behavior analysis (ABA), structured teaching, communication, technology, sensory integration, health issues, and many others.
 Training events sponsored by IRCA and held around Indiana are also highlighted.
 To subscribe to the newsletter, contact Pam Anderson at firstname.lastname@example.org.

 Conduct outreach activities for families.
 A listing of parent groups around Indiana can be found on the IRCA website (https://www.iidc.indiana.edu/pages/parent-groups).
 Parent support group leaders are invited to be included on an IRCA-managed announcement-only listserv to receive resource and information updates important to families with members on the autism spectrum.
 In addition, IRCA staff work with local schools and parent groups to provide on-site presentations at parent support group meetings across Indiana.